Do you use the power of storytelling in your business presentations?

 30 seconds of storytelling through a catchy tune showing a lady’s busy morning supported by another great headline, ‘ Energy for the whole morning’.

 How about the simple yet powerful, Hedrin.
 No Drama commercial?

-Next time you sit in front of the television rather than fast forward through the commercials or head out to make a cup of tea take a few moments to see how memorable they are through the power of story.
+Next time you sit in front of the television don’t fast forward through the commercials.
+Don’t head out to make a cup of tea either.

-We all crave stories and we all have them to tell so share yours the next time you present.
+We all have them to tell, so share yours the next time you present.

 Be clear and focused

 Start with a very strong, simple, clear and compelling message:

 ‘Do the Shake n Vac and put the freshness back’

 ‘Hedrin.
 No Drama ’

 ‘Hundreds of dogs are still waiting for their special someone’